Estti379/CS-Bachelor_Java_Labs/README.md

 Labs of programming lessons, in Java.

-The PDF files of the exercices are within each Lab folder.
-You'll find there as well my resolution to each exercice.
+Each Lab folder cointains the PDF file of the requested exerices, my resolution of each exercice and a zip file that contains the whole Java project and can be imported into eclipse.

 (1° semester, bachelor in Computer Science, university of Luxembourg)